-In 2018, DSPA implemented a debottlenecking project to reduce idling time and maintain efficient warehouse operations.
+In 2018, DSPA implemented a debottlenecking project to streamline traffic patterns, reduce idling time and maintain efficient warehouse operations.
 Trucks and rail activities are now scheduled to limit wait times and reduce GHG emissions.
 In addition, equipment maintenance enables easy starts in all weather conditions to avoid unnecessary idling.

-There have also been efforts to reduce emissions related to employee commuting.
-Cycling is encouraged, with plans to add bike racks in the summer of 2024.
-The office's location on a public transit line provides additional convenience for those cycling.
+There have also been efforts to reduce emissions related to employee business travel.
+The office's location on a public transit line provides additional options for commuting. .

 DSPA has also put a program in place to begin transitioning to lower emission equipment.
 All new equipment purchased for use in the terminal is more efficient and produces lower emission levels than its predecessor.
 Examples of these policies include efficient diesel and lighting equipment.
-All diesel engines in the terminal (including the new reach-stacker) are
+All diesel engines in the terminal (including the new reach-stacker) are Tier 4 diesel which has minimal criteria pollutant emissions but still produces GHG emissions.

-Tier 4 diesel which has minimal criteria pollutant emissions but still produces GHG emissions.
 New lighting purchases are also more efficient and are placed in strategic locations to reduce their required uptime.